slenane/CV/README.md

   </div>

   <p class="employment-description">
-    Handled support, maintenance, and updates for various GoContact websites, alongside SEO optimization.
-Collaborated closely with the design team to ensure sites met functional requirements with engaging UX.
-Conducted competitor website analysis to implement new features.
-Developed multi-language sites with WordPress and PHP, utilizing custom JavaScript for improved UX and functionality.
+    Responsible for supporting, maintaining, and updating various GoContact websites, while also performing SEO optimization tasks.
+Collaborated closely with the design team to ensure sites met functional requirements and provided engaging user experiences.
+Conducted competitor website analysis to identify areas for improvement and implemented new features accordingly.
+Contributed to the development of multi-language websites using WordPress, PHP, and JavaScript.
+Implemented language localization features and created a user-friendly blog platform in three languages, simplifying content management for non-technical users.
   </p>
 </div>
 <br>